Sign In / Sign Out

 - Map and Locations

-Dr. Keeler began her physics career as a graduate student at Berkeley, where she received an NSF Graduate Research Fellowship in 2005.
-After receiving her Ph.D. in Physics in 2008, she held postdoctoral appointments at Harvard University's Center for the Fundamental Laws of Nature, the University of Michigan, and finally at the Niels Bohr Institute at Copenhagen University.
-She was a Marie Skłodowska-Curie Fellow from 2015 to 2017, before joining the ASU faculty in Fall 2017.
+Cynthia Keeler began her physics career as a graduate student at University of California-Berkeley, where she received an National Science Foundation Graduate Research Fellowship in 2005.
+After receiving her doctorate in physics in 2008, she held postdoctoral appointments at Harvard University's Center for the Fundamental Laws of Nature, the University of Michigan, and finally at the Niels Bohr Institute at Copenhagen University.
+She was a Marie Skłodowska-Curie Fellow from 2015 to 2017, before joining the Arizona State University faculty in 2017.

 Dr. Keeler's research investigates the deeper structure of holographic gauge-gravity dualities.
 These dualities are of great theoretical interest, not least because they can map strongly-coupled theories to weakly-coupled ones.
 The most well-known example of a holographic duality, the AdS-CFT (Anti de Sitter/Conformal Field Theory) duality, is a strong-weak duality.
 This mapping provides a novel means for studying strongly-coupled theories.
 Consequently, so-called holographic techniques arising from gauge-gravity dualities are among the most widely used tools in theoretical physics today, and are applied far beyond their original high energy theoretical physics regime, to areas ranging from superconductors to heavy-ion collisions.